-This checklist is intended to help libraries of all capacities take practical steps to implement the principles that are laid out in the Library Privacy Guidelines for Students in K-12 Schools.
+This checklist is intended to help all libraries take practical steps to improve privacy practices.
+It can help all libraries implement the principles laid out in the Library Privacy Guidelines for Students in K-12 Schools.

 Priority 1 Actions

 1. Create internal library procedures to protect student privacy based on: